 So, it’s best to evaluate the benefits and drawbacks to determine whether a secured credit card is best for your financial situation.
 You may find that an alternative, like a credit-builder loan, is more ideal.

-If you determine a secured card may be a good option, consider using the Current mobile banking app.
+If you determine a secured card may be a good option, consider using the Current mobile app.
 The app features the Current Build Card, a secured credit card where your spending balance is capped depending on the funds you choose to keep in your secured account.
 You can set up AutoPay, so your card balance is paid off automatically twice a month.
 Then, Current will report to the credit bureaus about these positive payments, helping you build or improve your credit score.
-Aside from that, you can also use the budgeting tools that the app offers with the Current Spend Account, earn up to 4.00% APY on your savings with their pods and have a go at crypto investing.
+Aside from that, you can also use the budgeting tools that the app offers with the Current Spend Account, earn up to a 4.00% bonus on your savings with their pods, and have a go at crypto investing.
 Visit the Current’s website to learn more or to open your free account.